gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 ```

 We've created the nodes, now we need to actually arrange them into a scene graph.
 This is done at 2 levels in glTF.
-First, each node has an optional array of children that are also indicies into the array of nodes so we can walk all
+First, each node has an optional array of children that are also indices into the array of nodes so we can walk all
 the nodes and parent their children

 ```